Gun control

 Gun control, or firearms regulation, is the set of laws or policies that regulate the manufacture, sale, transfer, possession, modification, or use of firearms and ammunition by civilians.

-Most countries allow civilians to own firearms, but have strong firearms laws to prevent misuse or violence.
-They typically restrict ownership of firearms with certain characteristics, and require a mandatory gun safety course and firearms license to own a gun.
+Most countries allow civilians to own firearms but have strict firearms laws intended to prevent misuse or violence.

-Only a few countries, such as Iraq, Yemen, Pakistan and the United States are considered permissive jurisdictions.
+As of 2026, very few countries have firearms laws considered to be "permissive", the United States being the paradigmatic example.
 (Note: As of April 2022, the only countries with permissive gun legislation are: Chad, the Republic of Congo, Honduras, Micronesia, Namibia, Nigeria, Pakistan, Senegal, Switzerland, Tanzania, the United States, Yemen, and Zambia.)

-In some countries, such as Australia or the United States, measures can be implemented at the national, state, or local levels.
+In some countries, such as Australia or the United States, gun control measures can be implemented at the national, state, or local levels.
 Countries like the United States and Mexico have constitutionally protected gun rights.

 Terminology and context

-Gun control refers to domestic and international attempts to regulate, and harmonize the regulation of, the private and industrial manufacture, trade, possession, use, and transport of a class of weapons typically identified as small arms.
+Gun control refers to domestic and international attempts to regulate and harmonize the regulation of, the private and industrial manufacture, trade, possession, use, and transport of a class of weapons typically identified as small arms.
 This class of arms commonly includes revolvers, self-loading pistols, rifles and carbines, assault rifles, and some categories of machine gun.

 In the United States, the term gun control itself is considered polarizing and politicized.
 Many gun control advocates prefer the use of terms like "gun-violence prevention", "gun safety", or "common-sense regulation" to describe their objectives.
-Topics of gun control and gun rights is often considered with more prevalent of discussions in the United States then other countries, as it is more heavily debated there then anywhere else, However still quite prevalent in other countries such as Canada.
+While gun-rights advocates refer to gun control as "disarmament and "gun confiscation."
+Discussions on the topics of gun control and gun rights are more prevalent in the United States than other countries, although these topics are also debated in countries such as Canada.